Thomaswang0822/Yolo_proj/README.md

-# Object Detection with YOLO-V5
+# Object Detection with YOLO-V5 Implementation

 This is an exploratory project of [YOLO](https://pjreddie.com/darknet/yolo/), the state-of-the-art real-time [object detection](https://en.wikipedia.org/wiki/Object_detection) model.